MicrosoftDocs/visualstudio-docs/docs/debugger/managing-exceptions-with-the-debugger.md

  If you want to add an exception to the GPU Memory Access Exceptions, JavaScript Runtime Exceptions, or Win32 Exceptions categories, you need to include the error code as well as the description.

 > [!TIP]
 >  Check your spelling!
-The **Exception Settings** window doesn’t check for the existence of an added exception.
-So if you type **Sytem.UriTemplateMatchException**, you’ll get an entry for that exception (and not for **System.UriTemplateMatchException**).
+The **Exception Settings** window doesn't check for the existence of an added exception.
+So if you type **Sytem.UriTemplateMatchException**, you'll get an entry for that exception (and not for **System.UriTemplateMatchException**).

- Exception settings are persisted in the solution’s .suo file, so they apply to a particular solution.
-You can’t reuse specific exception settings across solutions.
+ Exception settings are persisted in the solution's .suo file, so they apply to a particular solution.
+You can't reuse specific exception settings across solutions.
 At this point, only added exceptions are persisted; deleted exceptions are not.
 In other words, you can add an exception, close and reopen the solution, and the exception will still be there.
 But if you delete an exception and close/reopen the solution, the exception will reappear.

  The **Exception Settings** window supports generic exception types in C# but not in Visual Basic.
 To break on exceptions like `MyNamespace.GenericException<T>`, you must add the exception as **MyNamespace.GenericException`1**.
 That is, if you have created an exception like this: